• Home

 You can watch what happened during this disastrous event organized by Billy McFarland on Netflix’s documentary, “Fyre: The Greatest Party That Never Happened.”

-What is Influencer Marketing and What Does it Have to Do With the Fyre Festival?
+What is Influencer Marketing, and What Does it Have to Do With the Fyre Festival?

 Influencer marketing uses “influencers” on social media to mention products, endorse brands, talk about events, and other “shoutouts” to their followers.
-Influencers have a dedicated social media following and, while some are celebrities, others are considered experts in their field.
+Influencers have a dedicated social media following, and while some are celebrities, others are considered experts in their field.
 Digital marketers turn to influencer marketing to give their brand, products, or services “social proof” based on the online influencer’s recommendations.

 The relationship between influencer marketing and the Fyre Festival is a rocky one.
 Reports indicate that Billy McFarland paid celebrities and influencers to promote Fyre and the festival on their social channels.
-It’s the influencer’s responsibility to note on their posts that it’s a paid advertisement, so their followers don’t believe they’re personally promoting an event, product, or service.
+It’s the influencer’s responsibility to note on their posts that it’s a paid advertisement so their followers don’t believe they’re personally promoting an event, product, or service.
 Unfortunately, the influencers talking about the Fyre Festival neglected to make these sponsorship notations.

 What Marketers Can Do to Differentiate